sophgo/tpu-mlir/doc/developer_manual/source_en/06_quantization.rst

 The way to implement Add with TPU is related to specific TPU instructions.

-The symmetric method here using INT16 as the intermediate buffer.
+The symmetric method here is to use INT16 as the intermediate buffer.

 The asymmetric method is to first de-quantize into the float, do the addition and then re-quantize into INT8.